dywisor/kernelconfig/doc/rst/userguide.rst

 Installing kernelconfig
 -----------------------

-This is not possible yet.
+This is not possible yet,
+kernelconfig can only be run in `standalone mode`_ for now.

 Dependencies